-This exam contains 4 pages (including this cover page) and 8 problems.
+This exam contains 3 pages (including this cover page) and 8 problems.
 The following rules apply:

 - You have 24 hours to submit this take home exam.
-The deadline for submission is Tuesday, Dec.
-15, 2:30pm (PT).
+The deadline for submission is Thursday, May 10, 6:00pm (PT).
 Please, note that this deadline applies to all students, including those registered with CAE. - You should submit your solutions to Gradescope by the deadline.
 The first page of your solution should include your name (printed) followed by your UCLA ID (also printed) on the top of the page.

-Below, please include the following statement, followed by your signature and date (the first page should not contain anything else, i.e., no solutions on the first page): - I assert, on my honor, that I have not received assistance of any kind from any other person, and have not used any non-permitted materials or technologies while working on the final.
-I agree with the rules summarized on the exam assignment cover page - It is your responsibility to make sure that the files are uploaded correctly.
+It is your responsibility to make sure that the files are uploaded correctly.
 In case of any technical difficulties you should notify your TA immediately.
-In particular, if you have issues with uploading your solutions to Gradescope, you may send your solutions to the TA to upload (before the deadline). - Collaborations on the final are not allowed.
+In particular, if you have issues with uploading your solutions to Gradescope, you may send your solutions to the TA to upload (before the deadline).

+- Collaborations on the final are not allowed.
 You are under strict instructions not to discuss the exam or questions related to the exam with anybody.
 Please, be reminded of the Student Conduct Code (it can be found at www.deanofstudents.ucla.edu; see, in particular, Section 102.01 on academic dishonesty). - You are allowed to use the lecture notes posted online and the textbook, as well as any other resources that were posted on the course webpages, while working on the exam.
 You should not use any other resources, including online ones. - You may use a calculator/computer for arithmetic only, i.e., simplifying expression which involve +, ×,-, /.
 You should not use computing systems (e.g., Mathematica or Matlab) while working on the problems. - Show your work on each problem.
 Mysterious or unsupported answers will not receive credit.
 A correct answer, unsupported by calculations and/or explanation will receive no credit; an incorrect answer supported by substantially correct calculations and explanations might still receive partial credit. - Organize your work, in a reasonably neat and coherent way.
 Work scattered all over the page without a clear ordering will receive very little credit.